 Yes, the state of California considers residential burglary a felony.
 This means that individuals can face prison time and fines for a conviction.
 Residential burglary can also count as a “strike” on your criminal record in Los Angeles.

-The court system also uses the term “first-degree” burglary to refer to residential burglary.
-You can learn more about residential burglary charges by contacting our team at the Simmrin Law Group.
-Reaching us is easy if you call (310) 997-4688.
+The court system also uses the term “first-degree” burglary to refer to a residential burglary.
+You can learn more about residential burglary charges during a free consultation with Simmrin Law Group.

 How a Lawyer Can Help You Handle Residential Burglary Charges